NEW ENGLAND PUPPY RESCUE

 Why do I need to fill out an adoption application?

-We understand you may have questions before applying—but due to the high volume of daily inquiries (often over 100!), our small team of volunteers must prioritize those who have completed an application.
+We understand you may have questions before applying—but due to the high volume of daily inquiries, our small team of volunteers must prioritize those who have completed an application.
 Submitting an application helps us know you're genuinely interested and allows us to focus our limited resources on connecting serious adopters with the right puppies.
 We do our best to respond to general questions when possible, but we appreciate your understanding as we work to help as many puppies as we can find loving homes.

 Why is your rescue different?